 My view of clean eating is complicated by the fact that I, like Ella Mills, avoid certain foods to manage a chronic condition.
 Wellness was something I latched on to when I was very ill, an experience that Natasha Lipman has also written about.
 It’s the restrictive mindset and low calorie intake encouraged (though not always explicitly) by many on the clean eating scene that worry me most.
 As someone who once had a panic attack after eating a brownie made with white sugar, I’m glad that the negative consequences of this trend are being exposed.
 I still deal with symptoms on a daily basis, but, now that I’m more flexible with food, I’m the healthiest I’ve been in a long time.
 See this recent article by Ruby Tandoh and this post I wrote last year for related thoughts.

-I work part-time and study part-time, which equates to a full-time schedule.
+I work and study part-time, which equates to a full schedule.
 Relationships, this blog and bubble baths are high priorities too.
 Over Christmas I decided that I’d also like to take up new volunteering opportunities that fit with my available time and energy.
 So, I recently began mentoring a current Worthwhile graduate and signed up to be a judge for 500 Words, BBC Radio 2’s children’s story competition.

 The short-term, unstable nature of work in the social, cultural and higher education sectors can be intimidating and stressful.
 I like to have clear plans, but this year I’m trying to avoid thinking too far ahead.
 I’m optimistic about the next few months and focusing on enjoying what I’m currently doing.